Carreau/ipython-wiki/Dev:-Index.md

 * Steps for [[releasing IPython|Dev: Releasing IPython]]
 * Documentation on the [[IPython Sphinx directive|Dev: IPython Sphinx directive]]
 * Information about our [[py3compat|Dev: Py3compat module]] module
+* Information about the [[URL mapping|Dev: URL mapping of IPython notebook]] of the IPython notebook

 A template for new Python files in IPython: [template.py](./template.py)